This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - ineffable deficit, or feeling like something is missing, usually something that is familiar to us

 In other words, what’s called “simple boredom” (or mundane) seems to be easier to manage and even beneficial, since it can cause us to notice more things around us and seek out interesting tasks.
-On the other hand, “existential boredom” describes as a sense of emptiness and alienation, which can take a toll on one’s mental health.
+On the other hand, “existential boredom” describes a sense of emptiness and alienation, which can take a toll on one’s mental health.

 What does boredom do to a person?